Commodity trader Trafigura nearly doubles profit to hit record in FY 2021

 By Julia Payne

-The Geneva-based firm posted a net profit of $3.1 billion for its financial year ending Sept.
+The Geneva-based company posted a net profit of $3.1 billion for its financial year ending Sept.
 30, almost double the previous year.

 The COVID-19 pandemic roiled markets last year and saw a number of smaller competitors exit or reduce their business, allowing bigger players to step in and expand credit lines at banks.